-Whether you like your carpet Persian, trellis or good ol' shag pile, this nifty guide should help make buying rugs in Singapore a tad easier.
+Whether you like your carpet Persian, trellis or classic shag pile, this nifty guide will help make buying rugs in Singapore easier.

 Finding your dream rug in Singapore is no walk in the park.
-After too many epic hunts for the perfect carpet, we’ve compiled this survival guide for fellow foragers.
+After too many epic hunts for the perfect carpet shop in Singapore, we’ve compiled this survival guide for fellow foragers.
 From sisal and jute to flat woven and plastic rugs, these are the top home decor stores for carpet shopping in Singapore.
-No more rugging it!
+To keep your carpets looking as good as new, save these best carpet cleaning services in Singapore, too.

 Best shops for rugs and carpets in Singapore